amoghmv/about-me/README.md

-# about-me
+# About-me

 ### Hi, I'm Amogh 👋
 **Not a data wizard.
 Just someone who likes asking the right questions.**

 ---

-I come from a business and finance background — where data was central, but rarely pushed to its full potential.
+I come from a business and finance background — where data was pretty central, but rarely were utilised to its full potential.
-Over time, I got more interested in systems, patterns, and building tools than just reading dashboards.
+Over time, I got more interested in systems, patterns, and utilising tools than just staring and reading into dashboards.
-Let’s just say I didn’t want to spend my life staring at spreadsheets.
+Let’s just say I didn’t want to spend my life staring at spreadsheets, but also try to understand them and how they answer to my problem.

 This isn’t a pivot *away* from finance — it’s a build *on top* of it.
 I'm using finance as a foundation to **explore data, models, and code.**